s1t5/mail-archiver/doc/OIDC_Implementation.md

 - Mail Archiver application already deployed and accessible via HTTPS
 - DNS name configured for your Mail Archiver instance (required for callback URLs)
 - Administrative access to the Mail Archiver application and host system for configuration
+- If using a reverse proxy, proper [reverse proxy configuration](ReverseProxy.md) for HTTPS header handling

 ## ⚙️ OIDC Configuration